hmrc/pillar2-service-guide/source/documentation/retrieveORN.html.md

   --header 'x-pillar2-id: YOUR_PILLAR2_ID'
 ```

-A successful response will include the TIN and issuing country for the GIR, as well as the accounting period and the processing date and location for the GIR submission.
+A successful response must include the Tax Identification Number (TIN) of the entity which submitted the GIR, the issuing country for the TIN, the accounting period from and to dates, and details of when and where the GIR was submitted (submission date and country code).

 ```json
 {